petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/sorting-search-results.md

 To edit an existing option, edit the text in its configuration section.

-To delete an existing option, use the minus symbol below its _Field_ configuration.
+To delete an existing option, use the trash icon.

-## Controlling the Sort Order
+## Controlling the Sort Order in the Classic Configuration

-To control the order for the sort option, add a plus or minus symbol after the `fieldName`.
+To control the order for the sort option in the Classic configuration, add a plus or minus symbol after the `fieldName`.
 Look how it's done for the existing sort options labeled _Created_ and _Created (oldest first)_ to understand how it works:

 **Label:** _Created_
 **Field:** `createDate-`